Siddiqui senator deepens an American delegation meeting with Imran Khan in prison - ExBulletin

 Siddiqui senator deepens an American delegation meeting with Imran Khan in prison

-Islamabad, April 10 (APP): Senator Irfan Siddiqui, Pakistani-Nawaz Muslim League Parliamentary League (PML-N) in the Senate and president of the Foreign Affairs Committee, denied the reports of a meeting between an American delegation and Pakistan Tehreek-E-insaf (PTI), the founder Imran Khan in Adyala Tail.
+Senator Irfan Siddiqui, parliamentary chief of the Pakistani-Nawaz Muslim League (PML-N) in the Senate and Chairman of the Foreign Affairs Committee, denied information reporting a meeting between an American delegation and Pakistan Tehreek-E-insaf (PTI), Imran Khan, Pakistan in Adyrek-E-INAF (PTI)

+Islamabad, (Urdupoint / Pakistan Point News-April 10, 2025) Senator Irfan Siddiqui, Pakistan Muslim League-Nawaz (PML-N) in the Senate and president of the Foreign Affairs Committee, denied the reports of a meeting between an American delegation and a prison.

 Speaking during an appearance on a private television channel (ABN), Senator Siddiqui rejected complaints as unfounded.
 No meeting of this type took place to my knowledge.
 I categorically reject these rumors, he said.